-We have audited the financial statements 2014 of Core Laboratories N.V., Amsterdam ('the company').
-The financial statements include the consolidated financial statements and the company financial statements.
+We have audited the accompanying financial statements 2015 of Core Laboratories N.V., Amsterdam ('the company').
+The financial statements include the consolidated financial statements of Core Laboratories N.V. and its subsidiaries (together: 'the Group') and the company financial statements.